What is GraphRAG? Different Types, Limitations, and When to Use

 Common RAG Use Cases and Challenges

 Does GraphRAG solve the use cases that typical RAG systems have to handle?
-Traditional RAG systems have found applications across various domains, including:
+Other RAG systems have found applications across various domains, including:

 • Question Answering: Addressing user queries by retrieving relevant information and generating comprehensive answers.